New gear: Laowa 90mm f/2.8 brings you up close for less

 Another Venus Optics-provided sample from the new Laowa 90mm. © John Hanson

 As you’d expect given its affordable price tag and compact proportions, the Laowa 90mm f/2.8 Macro has a rather less complex formula than all of its first-party rivals, with a total of 13 elements in 10 groups.
 Venus Optics claims it to be an apochromatic lens, though, which implies that it should be untroubled by chromatic and spherical aberrations.
-It also sports three extra-low dispersion elements and is said to show minimal purple fringing or ghosting regardless of aperture, and high resolution from corner to corner.
+It also sports three extra-low dispersion elements and is said to show minimal purple fringing or ghosting regardless of aperture, and resolution from corner to corner.

 Aperture

 It also has an impressive 13-bladed aperture iris, which is significantly more than all of its first-party rivals, each of which has a nine-bladed aperture.
-The extra blades should translate to rounder bokeh balls and smoother backgrounds, especially when stopped a bit.
+The extra blades should translate to rounder bokeh balls and smoother backgrounds, especially when stopped down a bit.
 Its minimum aperture is f/22, the same as the Sony and Sigma, but rather less narrow than the f/32 achievable by the Canon and Sony.

 Pricing and availability